wowtamz/efficient-state-sync/README.md

 git clone https://github.com/wowtamz/efficient-state-sync.git
 ```

-2. Run the benchmark.tscn scene to view performance.
+2. Run the 2d/benchmark.tscn or 3d/benchmark.tscn scene to view performance.

 3. Modify and use StateData.gd for your purposes.